-The clinical supervising faculty will maintain contact with the student and preceptor at times other than the site visit and will be available by phone on the days students are in the clinical site.
-Should a scheduling conflict or emergency arise, it is the responsibility of the clinical supervising faculty to plan with another member for coverage and to notify the lead course faculty member of the change.
+The clinical supervising faculty will maintain contact with the student and preceptor at times other than the site visit.
+They will be available by phone when students are at the clinical site.
+Should a scheduling conflict or emergency arise, the clinical supervising faculty must plan with another member for coverage and notify the lead course faculty member of the change.